Spinal Cord Injury and Paralysis Lawyer

 If your spinal cord injury was caused due to another’s negligence, you may be able to pursue a personal injury claim against the responsible individual or company.
 Potential defendants in a spinal cord injury claim include other at fault drivers, property owners, the makers of defective equipment, negligent medical professionals, and more.
 If you have suffered a spinal cord injury that may have potentially been caused by negligence, you should contact our spinal cord injury and paralysis lawyers at Montlick & Associates for a free consultation as to your legal rights as well as what steps are necessary to protect those rights.
 We will review the facts and circumstances of what happened to you to assess whether you have a viable claim.

-Injured accident victims in Georgia may be able to seek compensation for their medical bills, lost wages, ongoing disability, pain and suffering, and more.
+Injured accident victims may be able to seek compensation for their medical bills, lost wages, ongoing disability, pain and suffering, and more.
 Depending on the severity, spinal cord injuries can cost families hundreds of thousands of dollars each year in medical expenses, physical rehabilitation, lost earnings, medical equipment, caregiver costs, and related expenses.
 As such, spinal cord injury cases have some of the highest stakes and are among the most serious cases our firm handles.
 We diligently fight to see that our injured clients obtain the maximum compensation they deserve under the law.